 Fast Five (2011)

-While any number of Fast movies could land Johnson on this list, it’s his first foray into the franchise that rightly earns the crown of his “best”.
+While any number of the Fast and Furious movies could land Johnson on this list, it’s his first foray into the franchise that rightly earns the crown of his “best”.
 The 2011 blockbuster is universally held as the one where the Fast franchise jumped the shark – for better or for worse.

 We’re more than friends, we’re family: Best family movies

 In Fast Five, Johnson played the antagonistic Luke Hobbs, as a DSS agent hot on the tail of Dom and the gang.
 Although the precedent of Fast and Furious characters evolving from villains to heroes of the team has become a laughable premise, Hobbs was the first to break bad.
 Even though Johnson claims his time as part of the Fast and Furious cast is over thanks to his ongoing feud with Vin Diesel, it’s hard to imagine these vehicular juggernauts without The Rock at the forefront.

 Helping level up The Rock’s career, his current trajectory to the top can largely be traced back to 2017’s Jumanji: Welcome to the Jungle.
 As the smouldering Dr Xander ‘Smolder’ Bravestone, Johnson also pulls double duty as the mild-mannered Spencer Gilpin.
 Part of what makes Welcome to the Jungle one of The Rock’s best is the fact he balances the typical macho man of Bravestone and a neurotic high school outcast.

 Shazam!
 Black Adam release date